 - 1.9 We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the academy assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our academy, our children may be at greater risk of domestic abuse as a result of parental alcohol and drug abuse, County Lines due to the location of the school and proximity to the M1 and Far Right Wing radicalisation. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass) Additionally, the academy uses the PSHE curriculum, online safety modules and have a peer led digital leader programme i-vengers to protect learners. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023) (Note: this is currently under consultation).
-As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire. - 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@eng.srscmat.co.uk which is accessible by at least two members of our safeguarding staff.
+Due to the context of our academy, our children may be at greater risk of domestic abuse as a result of parental alcohol and drug abuse, Neglect, County Lines due to the location of the school and proximity to the M1 and Far Right Wing radicalisation. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass) Additionally, the academy uses the PSHE curriculum, online safety modules and have a peer led digital leader programme i-vengers to protect learners. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023) (Note: this is currently under consultation).
+As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and

+Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire.

+- 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@eng.srscmat.co.uk which is accessible by at least two members of our safeguarding staff.
 During the academy term and in academy hours, this is checked daily.
-An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen.
+An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen. - 1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in the DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.